redgeoff/openvpn-server-vagrant/README.md

     $ vagrant ssh

-# Generate a client config
+# Add a client

 The following should be repeated for each new client/user for whom you wish to grant access to your VPN.
 Replace client-name with a unique name.

-    $ sudo /vagrant/make-config.sh client-name
+    $ sudo /vagrant/add-config.sh client-name

 You will then find a file like the following that you should provide to the individual who will be connecting to your VPN.
+This ovpn file can then be used with Tunnelblick (OS X), OpenVPN (Linux, iOS, Android and Windows).

     ~/client-configs/files/client-name.ovpn